-While an alcoholic drink from time to time may be just what the doctor ordered, mixing alcohol with certain medications can cause serious side effects.
-In fact, just a glass of wine or beer can be dangerous when taken with certain prescription medications and even without a prescription.
+While an alcoholic drink from time to time may be just what the doctor ordered, mixing alcohol with medications can cause serious side effects.
+In fact, even a glass of wine or a can of beer can be dangerous with specific prescription or over-the-counter medications.

-“No one should drink large amounts of alcohol when taking prescription drugs, especially opioids, anxiety pills or sleeping pills.
-All of these drugs are sedatives and mixing them with alcohol can cause profound drowsiness, respiratory depression and even death.”
+“No one should drink too much alcohol when taking prescription drugs, especially opioids, anxiety pills or sleeping pills.
+All these drugs are sedatives, and with alcohol, they can cause deep sleep, respiratory depression, and even death.”

-“But if you know that a glass, wine or beer does not affect you negatively, then go ahead and enjoy in moderation,” he says.
+“Only if you know that a glass of wine or beer does not affect you negatively, then, of course, you may go ahead and enjoy in moderation,” he says.

 Here is a list of the most common medications that do not mix with alcohol:

-Examples include Celebrex, Naprosyn and Voltaren.
-Potential reactions include ulcers, stomach bleeding, liver damage, and with Celebrex, increased risk of cardiovascular events.
+2. Arthritis medications including Celebrex, Naprosyn, and Voltaren.
+Potential side effects include ulcers, stomach bleeding, and liver damage.
+In case of Celebrex, there is an increased risk of cardiovascular events.

-Coumadin may react with alcohol to increase the risk of internal bleeding, according to the National Institute of Alcohol Abuse and Alcoholism (NIAAA).
-The combination may also have the opposite effect causing blood clots, stroke or heart attack, says Dr. Amy Tiemeier, associate professor of pharmacy practice at St. Louis College of Pharmacy.
-“Even social drinkers should be very careful about taking Coumadin,” he tells Newsmax Health.
+3. Blood clots medications.
+Coumadin may react with alcohol to increase the risk of internal bleeding, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+With alcohol, it may also have the opposite effect causing blood clots, stroke or heart attack.
+Dr. Amy Tiemeier, Associate Professor of Pharmacy Practice at St. Louis College of Pharmacy tells Newsmax Health: “Even social drinkers should be very careful when taking Coumadin.”

-Zithromax, Flagyl and Nizoral are examples of medicines that when mixed with alcohol can cause rapid heartbeat, sudden changes in blood pressure, stomach pain and vomiting.
-Alcohol can also increase the side effects of these medications, such as upset stomach and dizziness, and slow your recovery according to the Mayo Clinic.
+4. Antibiotics including Zithromax, Flagyl, and Nizoral.
+When mixed with alcohol, antibiotics can cause rapid heartbeat, sudden changes in blood pressure, stomach pain and vomiting.
+According to the Mayo Clinic, alcohol can also increase the side effects such as upset stomach and dizziness, and slow down the recovery.

-Examples are Glucotrol, Glynase, Micronase and Diabinese.
-Alcohol can cause blood sugar levels to drop dangerously low and result in a “reddening reaction” involving nausea, vomiting, headaches and an accelerated heart rate, Smith says.
+5. Diabetes meds including Glucotrol, Glynase, Micronase, and Diabinese.
+Alcohol can cause blood sugar to drop dangerously low.
+The side effects include nausea, vomiting, headaches and an accelerated heart rate.

-Combining alcohol with products such as Benadryl, Claritin, Claritin-D, Dimetapp, Zyrtec, Sudafed Sinus and Allergy, Tylenol Allergy Sinus and Tylenol Cold & Flu can cause increased drowsiness, dizziness and possible liver damage if the product contains acetaminophen.
-The NIAAA recommends that you read the label on the medicine bottle to find out exactly what ingredients are present and ask your pharmacist if you have questions about how alcohol may interact with a drug you are taking.
+7. Allergy pills and medicines for the cold including Benadryl, Claritin, Claritin-D, Dimetapp, Zyrtec, Sudafed Sinus and Allergy, Tylenol Allergy Sinus and Tylenol Cold & Flu.
+Combining alcohol with the drugs can cause increased drowsiness, dizziness and possible liver damage.
+The NIAAA recommends reading the label on the medicine bottle to find out the ingredients and ask your pharmacist about how alcohol may interact with the drug you are taking.